CRATER TAKES A POWDER

 Kenneth Arnold did claim to see UFOs fluttering near Mount Rainer in July 1947.
 He then flew toward Seattle to report it.

-A rancher named Mack in a truck did claim that a UFO crashed on his land not far from Roswell, New Mexico, later that same July, 1947.
-General Ramey was real and was put in charge of the coverup after Lieutenant Colonel Jesse Marcel announced that an alien craft had indeed crashed.
+A rancher named Mack in a pickup truck did claim that a UFO crashed on his land not far from Roswell, New Mexico, later that same July, 1947.
+General Ramey was real and was put in charge of the coverup after Lieutenant Colonel Jesse Marcel announced that an alien craft had indeed crashed and was photographed showing some of the wreckage.
 Three bodies of aliens were allegedly recovered.
-Has everyone already forgotten this too?
+Has everyone forgotten this too?

 I hope this helps.